Open-Research-Dojo/start-up-your-business/README.md

    - What is a business canvas model?
    - What to consider when setting up a business according to experts?
    - What is our business idea?
-   - What feedback and did we get from experts?
+   - What feedback did we get from experts?

 2. How to get customer relationships?